enkidevs/curriculum/lua/lua-core/operators-in-lua-i/what-are-operators-in-lua.md

 In Lua, operators are used to perform **arithmetic**, **logical**, and **relational** operations on values.

 They can be used with **various data types** such as *numbers, strings, booleans, and tables*, and can be combined to form more complex expressions.

-Lua also provides **bit-wise operators** and **concatenation operators** for strings.
+Lua also provides **bit-wise operators** and **concatenation operators** specifcally for strings.

+> 💬 With operators in mind, how might they assist programmers in coding?